• Skip to content

 7. Structured Transition Plan

-Transitioning leadership can be a challenge if there is not a plan to address the obvious issues that come with passing the baton.
+Transitioning leadership can be a challenge if there is no plan to address the obvious issues that come with passing the baton.

 This simple step can minimize the downtime associated with leadership transitions and can help the newly promoted employee to hit the ground running.